Hopefully these revisions will be done soon...

 Church shook his head as he began dabbing at Airi's wound with a wad of sterile bandages, causing the woman he was treating to flinch in pain whenever he touched her.
 "Never mind.
 It's not really important."

-Taking note of a lack of certain materials, Church began to move off towards one of the many trees where he knew he could find it.
+Taking note of a lack of any kind of ointment or medicine, Church began to move off towards one of the many trees Alleyne had identified as having leaves with medicinal properties.
 Motioning to the two girls, he said, "Wait here, I'll be back in a few minutes."

 Airi shook her head from side to side lethargically.
 "I... don't have enough energy... to heal it."